 Students are given a set of mysterious samples and asked to determine whether they are samples of living or nonliving things.
 They use online explorations and microscopic examinations to compare and contrast animal and plant cell structure.
 They then apply this knowledge to draw conclusions about the mysterious specimens.
 Through an optional extension, students create a cell analogy to demonstrate how the function of cell organelles contributes to the cell function.
 (Make activity: 300 minutes; Optional Extension: 200 minutes)

-Learners will design a cell that does a specific job, focusing on the theme that structure helps support function.
+Learners will design a never-before-seen cell, identifying key organelles required in order to make their cell function.
+Building from The Make, students focus on the theme that structure helps support function.
 (120 minutes)

 Next Generations Science Standards

 - Conduct an investigation to provide evidence that living things are made of cells; either one cell or many different numbers and types of cells.
 [Clarification Statement: Emphasis is on developing evidence that living things are made of cells, distinguishing between living and non living things, and understanding that living things may be made of one cell or many and varied cells.]

 - Develop and use a model to describe the function of a cell as a whole and ways the parts of cells contribute to the function.
 [Clarification Statement: Emphasis is on the cell functioning as a whole system and the primary role of identified parts of the cell, specifically the nucleus, chloroplasts, mitochondria, cell membrane, and cell wall.]
 [Assessment Boundary: Assessment of organelle structure/function relationships is limited to the cell wall and cell membrane.
 Assessment of the function of the other organelles is limited to their relationship to the whole cell.
 Assessment does not include the biochemical function of cells or cell parts.]

 - Analyzing and Interpreting Data

 - Obtaining, Evaluating, and Communicating Information (Oral Presentation)

 - Structure and Function